1) Where can I listen to the game in [insert your town here]?

 2) Where can I listen to the game online?

 By subscribing to Gamecock All-Access or by using the Gameday App.

 Our affiliate stations own the terrestrial radio rights to Gamecock athletics.
 However, IMG College owns the streaming radio rights to Gamecock athletics.
 As part of their contract agreement, all affiliate stations must disable their live streaming during South Carolina football, basketball, and baseball broadcasts.
 Violators are subject to penalty by IMG College.

 3) Can I listen to the game on my phone?

-Gamecock All-Access offers live streaming of Gamecock football, men's basketball, baseball, and coaches' show broadcasts, in addition to on-demand audio and video feature content, for a subscription-based fee.
-You can also listen to archived broadcasts and press conferences on Gamecock All-Access.
+Yes, via Gamecock All-Access or the Gameday App.
+Both offer live audio streaming of Gamecock football, men’s basketball, baseball, and coaches’ show broadcasts, in addition to on-demand audio and video feature content.
+You can also listen to archived broadcasts and press conferences.

 Please Note: the Gamecock IMG Sports Network does not have control over the availability, reliability, or sound quality of these audio streams.
-If you're experiencing technical problems, we appreciate you bringing them to our attention; however, only CBS Interactive, Silver Chalice and TuneIn have the ability to fix
+If you’re experiencing technical problems, we appreciate you bringing them to our attention.

 4) What if I have a TuneIn, IHeartRadio, or other radio listening app on my phone?

 You won’t be able to listen.
 If a station has disabled its live streaming, a TuneIn, IHeartRadio, or other radio app will not apply.

 5) How can I sync up the radio with the TV call?